|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Day 1: Arrive in Caracas

 Upon arrival in Caracas we are met and transferred to our hotel.
-This afternoon is at your leisure for you to enjoy our hotel situated close to the entrance of El Avila National Park.
+This afternoon is at your leisure for you to enjoy our hotel situated close to Marina Grande beach.
 This evening we have our welcome dinner.
 Overnight in Caracas.

 Day 2: Caracas